Ask An Expert

 This article provides useful background information for selecting a mixer by explaining what mixture quality is and how to take and analyze mixture samples to determine how well your product is mixed.

-Are you in the market for a new mixer:, conical mixer, rotary drum mixer, double cone mixer, paddle mixer or ?, yet feel confused by the whole process of mixing?
+Are you in the market for a new mixer: ribbon blender, conical mixer, rotary drum mixer, double cone mixer, paddle mixer or plough mixer?, yet feel confused by the whole process of mixing?
 You’re not alone.
 A big source of this confusion is what many mixer manufacturers fail to tell you: They tend to talk about their mixers — their hardware — but not always about mixing itself.

 For instance, many mixer manufacturers don’t define what makes a good mixture, what size samples to take for measuring mixture quality, or what method to use when analyzing the samples’ mixture quality.
 But you need to clearly define all three to be sure that your mixture meets your requirements and delivers the performance you need.